Greens of Serbia: 2007–2011

+2014–2016

-In early February 2014 ZS had decided to join Boris Tadić's New Democratic Party under formation, so henceforth they will be considered a single organization under the name "New Democratic Party-Greens".
-Subsequently, ZS passed a new Statute on 10 February 2014 and officially changed its name to New Democratic Party–Greens'.
+In early February 2014 Zeleni had decided to join Boris Tadić's New Democratic Party under formation, so henceforth they will be considered a single organisation under the name "New Democratic Party-Greens".
+Subsequently, Zeleni passed a new Statute on 10 February 2014 and officially changed its name to New Democratic Party–Greens'.
 The New Democratic Party seceded from this union after the election, and on 14 June 2014 the name of the party was changed back to "Greens of Serbia".

-Alliance with the Socialist Party

 The Greens of Serbia contested the 2016 parliamentary election in an alliance with the Socialist Party of Serbia.
 Two Green candidates were elected: Karić and Ljubinko Rakonjac.